Find a bariatric surgeon in Nashville/Middle Tennessee

 There are three different surgical procedures in our bariatrics & surgical weight loss practice in Nashville.
 All of these procedures can be used to shorten the time required to digest food or reduce the size of the stomach itself.
 And because these procedures are quite intense, your weight loss surgeon will partner with you to determine which approach will work best for you.
 They will help you consider whether open bariatric surgery or minimally invasive robotic bariatric surgery will be the best fit for you.

-We are all different and the bariatric surgeons at The Surgical Clinics in Tennessee understand that your weight loss journey will be unique to you.
+We are all different and our bariatric surgeons at The Surgical Clinics in Nashville understand that your weight loss journey will be unique to you.
 Rest assured that your Nashville bariatrics care will be customized to fit your specific physical, medical, mental, and emotional needs.

 These procedures focus on limiting the amount of food you can eat by surgically reducing the size of your stomach.